Fairfax County tightens regulations to preserve history of George Washington’s River Farm

 Last year’s announcement of a possible sale prompted the supervisors to initiate the zoning change and an outpouring of public support for it.
 On Tuesday, all but two speakers spoke in favor of the new zoning regulations.

-John C. McClanahan, an attorney representing the AHS, opposed the measure, saying it was unfair to an organization that had been a good neighbor in opening its property to the public for decades without any obligation to do so.
+John C. McGranahan, Jr. an attorney representing the AHS, opposed the measure, saying it was unfair to an organization that had been a good neighbor in opening its property to the public for decades without any obligation to do so.
 None of the county’s other 13 historic overlay districts had been created without the property owner’s cooperation, he said.

 “The precedent being set is both alarming and unnecessary,” he said.

-McClanahan asked the board to defer action while assuring them that the AHS was not interested in selling to a developer.
+McGranahan asked the board to defer action while assuring them that the AHS was not interested in selling to a developer.
 He said the organization hoped to find a new owner who also would allow some form of public access.

 “I firmly believe there is a win-win-win here for AHS, the county and the surrounding community,” he said.

-Note: An earlier version of this story misspelled the name of John C. McGranahan, an attorney representing the American Horticultural Society.